Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

   1. Read through each file and examine each variable declaration.
 Ask yourself if this variable should be a `const`, `let`, or `var`.

 - **Challenge 3**: Format Code
-  1. While the code is formatted well it may not use coventions you are familiar with.
+  1. While the code is formatted well it may not use conventions you are familiar with.
 Along the way format the code the way that you like to read it.

 - **Challenge 4**: Modifying Events
   1. Read the list of events in Events.js